 - Organisational culture

-- Organisational stress management
+- Organisational change

 Organisational Behaviour and Wellbeing focuses on human behaviour within organisational contexts.
 This enables an understanding of the self and others within the workplace and the subsequent impact on organisational effectiveness.
-The course focuses on principles, approaches, and theories of workplace behaviour in relation to individuals, groups and organisational contexts with the aim of students developing greater understanding of complex organisational issues and solving relevant workplace problems.
+The course focuses on principles, approaches, and theories of workplace behaviour in relation to individuals, groups and organisational contexts with the aim of students developing greater understanding of complex organisational issues and solving relevant workplace problems

 The central questions are: